Bulk plasmons in elemental metals: Results

-Fig.~\ref{fig:qeel_mpa_Ca}(a) shows the total spectral band structure of Ca, reconstructed with MPA($\q$) with 6 poles, analogous to the case of V in Fig.~\ref{fig:qeel_mpa_Ca}(c).
-In panels (b-g) we show the contribution of each individual pole to the sum in Eq.~\eqref{eq:mpa_model}.
-The poles are labeled according to their energy position at $\q=0$.
-The resulting MPA($\q$) poles of Ca present a sufficiently small broadening and smoothly varying intensity to allow identifying them as well defined bands along the whole $\q$ range.
+The analytical MPA($\q$) representation also provide means to disentangle overlapping poles, which is highly nontrivial.
+Figure~\ref{fig:qeel_mpa_Ca}(a) shows the total spectral band structure of Ca, reconstructed with MPA($\q$) with 6 poles.
+Figures~\ref{fig:qeel_mpa_Ca}(b)-(g) shows the individual contribution of each pole to the sum in Eq.~\eqref{eq:mpa_model}, labeled according to their energy position at $\q=0$.
+The MPA($\q$) poles of Ca have sufficiently small broadening and smoothly varying intensity to allow identifying them as well-defined spectral bands along the whole $\q$ range.
 The spectrum shows two main poles in line with Ref.~\cite{Nilsson1977PRB}.
-For most values of $\q$, the most intense one is $p = 5$, while $p = 4$ dominates around $\q = N$.
+For most values of $\q$, the most intense pole is $p = 5$, while $p = 4$ dominates around the $\q = N$ high-symmetry point.
 Both poles present a non-monotonic spectral weight with a maximum at finite $\q$.
 The three upper poles ($p=4,5,6$) cross at a $\q$-point slightly before half the $\Gamma N$ distance.
-The maximum total intensity is located around this region, as a consequence of a constructive pole superposition: $\Re [R_p (\q)] > - \Im [R_p (\q)] > 0$, reflecting the constraints in Eq.~\eqref{eq:pole_constraints} for the pole positions $\Omega_p$.
+The maximum total intensity is located around this region, as a consequence of a constructive pole superposition.

+In Fig.~\ref{fig:constrainER} we show the position of the poles $\Omega_p (q)$ (a) and the residues $2 R_p (q)$ (b) in the complex frequency plane.
+The poles satisfy the constraint of Eq.~\eqref{eq:pole_constraints}, which is indicated by the gray area in Fig.~\ref{fig:constrainER}(a), as imposed in the fitting.
+Even if no constraints are imposed on the residues, they locate in the gray area of Fig.~\ref{fig:constrainER}(b), representing a similar condition, $\Re [R_p (q)] > - \Im [R_p (q)] > 0$, except for $p=4$, which is slightly outside in the limit $q \to 0$ [See the parameters of the MPA($\q$) representation in Table~\ref{tab:poles_Ca_Ni}].
+This result indicates the constructive character of the pole superposition of Ca.